As a professional in the education industry for over 10 years, I believe knowledge should be made available to all willing students.

 Thesis statement: Euthanasia should be allowed

 Counter Argument: By allowing someone to murder another living human being is illegal.
-Even if the patient has consented for having their life ended, would this simply allow suicidal people to give consent for others to kill them?
+Even if the patient has consented to having their life ended, would this simply allow suicidal people to give consent for others to kill them?
 Where would the line be drawn?

 - Good Attention Getters for Speeches